ThisNameNotUsed/cesium-electron-webpack/README.md

 *background-image: url("../Images/TimelineIcons.png");*

 Cesium's hello world includes a bunch of images that aren't included in it's NPM package and this particular line breaks the build.
+I'll find a not-so-dumb work around as soon as possible.